-I joined Hampshire Butterfly Conservation in 1984, and the Society was still really in its infancy and a lot has happened to the branch in all those years.
-When I joined the branch I was still in the Royal Navy, so I was away a lot of the time, and when I was in the UK, I spent time in Berkshire where I lived in Reading, coming across into Hampshire on the odd occasion in the summer time to see the elusive Purple Emperor, at Butterwood close to Basingstoke.
+I joined Hampshire Butterfly Conservation in 1984, when the Society was still really in its infancy and a lot has happened to the branch in all those years.
+When I joined the branch I was serving in the Royal Navy, so I was away a lot of the time, but when I was in the UK, I spent time in Berkshire as I lived in Reading, coming across into Hampshire on the odd occasion in the summer time to see the elusive Purple Emperor at Butterwood close to Basingstoke.

 The Newsletter in the 1980's was quite basic but with lots of eye-brow raising information

-Botley Wood still had small colonies of the Pearl-Bordered and Small-Bordered Fritillaries in the meadows, and rides.
-But like so many colonies in the country they became extinct in the early 1990's here
+Botley Wood still had small colonies of the Pearl-Bordered and Small-Pearl Bordered Fritillaries in the meadows and rides.
+But like so many colonies in the country they became extinct in the early 1990's.

 Natural chalk downland, untouched by modern agriculture, is now rare.
 Renowned for its rich flora and butterflies, chalk downland survives only in small, isolated pockets.
 It once encircled Winchester, but most of it has been lost to housing, roads, golf courses, afforestation and agriculture.
 These losses make what is left very special.
 Magdalen Hill Down on the eastern edge of Winchester is a fine example, now restored to its former beautiful state by the Hampshire Branch of Butterfly Conservation.